 We believe that every student should be given a college experience that is free of crime, discrimination, sexual harassment, and any other violation.
 We strive to foster learning and growth in an environment that is safe and secure, and we lead the way with STOP Bias at Syracuse.

-STOP Bias is a University-wide effort managed by the Division of Student Affairs.
+STOP Bias is a collaborative campus effort that began in 2010 to raise awareness about bias and promote a culture of respect and inclusivity.
 It provides the campus community with resources to help those who have been impacted by bias-related incidents on and around campus.
-Here you will be able to report bias, find support, and get involved with other community members to create a safe and welcoming environment for everyone.
+Here you will be able to find information about bias and avenues for support and reporting, connect to opportunities for education and dialogue, and get involved with other community members to support the University’s efforts in creating a safer and more welcoming environment for everyone.

 What is Bias?